Skip to main content

 A Businessman in Trouble

-He would later claim that he had no idea Flores was spying for Imperial Germany, but this connection brought him to the attention of British counterintelligence.
-When Buschmann came to London in April 1915 on business, his trading activities and letters were placed under close observation.
+Buschmann later claimed that he did not know Flores was spying for Germany.
+It was this connection though that brought him to the attention of the British counterintelligence service.
+When Buschmann came to London on business in April 1915 his activities were closely watched.

-Buschmann sent telegrams requesting money from Flores as he attempted to set up business ventures across the UK.
-He even intended to travel across Britain, visiting merchants as he went.
-Alarmed by his frequent communications and travel plans, British intelligence arrested Buschmann in June 1915.
+Buschmann sent telegrams requesting money from Flores so he could create business opportunities in the UK.
+His plan was to travel across Britain and meet potential business partners along the way.
+Concerned by his behaviour the British authorities arrested Buschmann in June 1915.

-He was not the first person to have been arrested on suspicion of spying during the First World War.
-A number of German spies had posed as tobacco salesmen.
-Their letters had requested cigars and cigarettes which, to an untrained eye, could be explained as a simple business order.
-British intelligence however suspected these were code words, identifying war assets on their way to Europe.
+Buschmann was not the first person to have been arrested on suspicion of spying during the First World War.
+A number of German spies had already posed as tobacco salesmen.
+Their letters had requested cigars and cigarettes.
+This could have been seen as a simple business order but the British suspected these were code words that identified war supplies travelling to Europe.

-When questioned, Buschmann claimed his business in England was to sell an acid used in explosives, rifles, and cloth.
+Buschmann claimed his business in England was to sell an acid used in explosives, rifles, and cloth.
 He admitted to formerly selling flour and potatoes but made a specific point of saying he did not sell cigars.
-This may seem to clear Buschmann of any wrongdoing.
-However, as he had been involved in food import and export before the war, it was believed that the word 'banana' was used instead as code for shipping.
+He was not believed.
+His involvement in the import and export of food before the war made others believe that the word 'banana’ was code for shipping.

-...should we be far out in suggesting that bananas and battleships are interchangeable terms?
+...Should we be far out in suggesting bananas and battleships are interchangeable terms?

 Major Reginald John Drake, British War Office